Whittingham, Northumberland: History

 The village name is thought to derive from Anglo-Saxon times, meaning 'the meeting place of Hwita's people'.

 The double ford at the west of the village has led some historians to suggest this is the location of 'Twyford' mentioned in the writings of the Venerable Bede.

 There were two pele towers in the village.
-One to the west of the village near the church and used by the clergy.
+One to the west of the village near the church was used by the clergy.
 It was listed in a survey in 1541.
 It was either incorporated into the vicarage or dismantled when the current vicarage was built.

 The second pele tower was destroyed during the rebellion of Gilbert de Middleton in 1371.
-By 1415 it had been replaced and was owned by WillIam Heron.
-In 1541 it was owned by Robert Collingwood.
+By 1415, it had been replaced and was owned by WillIam Heron; in 1541, it was owned by Robert Collingwood.
 The tower was restored and modernised in 1845 to serve as an almshouse for the poor of the Ravensworth's estate.

 Governance

-Whittingham is in the parliamentary constituency of Berwick-upon-Tweed.
+Whittingham was in the parliamentary constituency of Berwick-upon-Tweed until 2024, when it became part of the reformed constituency of North Northumberland.

+It is in the Rothbury division of Northumberland County Council.

 Geography

-The village sits in the valley of the River Aln; characterised by gentle rolling hills and fertile soils this area is frequently referred to as the Vale of Whittingham.
+The village lies in the valley of the River Aln, characterised by gentle rolling hills and fertile soils; this area is frequently referred to as the Vale of Whittingham.

+At the western end of the village, the River Aln meets Callaly Burn; there is a double ford at the confluence with two footbridges alongside.

 There are road bridges over the river at either end of the village and a footbridge in the centre.

-At the western end of the village the River Aln meets Callaly Burn and there is a double ford at the confluence with two footbridges alongside.
+Demography

+In 1848, the village had 681 residents, with a total of 1896 in the village and surrounding parish.
+In the 2011 census, the population was 525, including the surrounding parish.